AnnChou/bootcamp/Week 05/Day 5/devise2.md

   before_action :authenticate_user!, only: [:new, :create, :update, :edit]

-While we're at the controller, let's add :user_id to the dish_params.
+While we're working on the controller file, let's add :user_id to the dish_params.

 We can also get the user_id easily with Devise when we are saving our record.
 Under the 'create' function in the controller, add the following line: